Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Introduction

-It turns out that averaging dynamics on graphs that depend on agents' states (e.g., agents' positions) are closely related to dynamic clustering, especially when the data points are spatially located and evolve over time, and the goal is to cluster the points based on their similarities \cite{aggarwal2003framework,Bhatti2019}.
-Similarly, in the context of dynamic community detection, one aims to explore how diffusion-based averaging dynamics on time-varying graphs can reveal communities (clusters) that persist over time \cite{delvenne2010stability}.
-In both such applications, the co-evolution of agents' states and the network structure introduces a dynamic coupling among the agents' evolutions, which requires new analytical approaches to characterize the limit points and long-term behavior of these dynamics.
+As another example, averaging dynamics on state-dependent graphs (e.g., where interactions depend on agents' positions) are closely related to dynamic clustering, especially when the data points are spatially distributed and evolve over time, and the goal is to cluster them based on similarity~\cite{hegselmann2002opinion,aggarwal2003framework,Bhatti2019}.
+Similarly, in dynamic community detection, one aims to understand how diffusion-based averaging dynamics on time-varying graphs can reveal communities (clusters) that persist over time~\cite{delvenne2010stability}.
+In both cases, the co-evolution of agents' states and network structure introduces dynamic coupling among agents, requiring new analytical approaches to characterize limit points and long-term behavior.
+These complementary perspectives highlight that dynamic clustering is a robust and structurally rich outcome of state-dependent interactions, extending well beyond classical consensus frameworks.

+There are a few references on averaging processes on graphs~\cite{al12}, in which an edge is selected at random, and the incident vertex values are averaged.
+This model has been generalized to hypergraphs in~\cite{spiro22}.
+Recent work by~\cite{cdsz22} studies the cutoff phenomenon for the average process on the complete graph, in connection with a question by Bourgain related to quantum computing.
+However, our model differs from the average process, as all particles move simultaneously at each time step.
+In Section~\ref{sec:toy}, we give an example of a toy model of follow-the-leader that exhibits behavior similar to the average process and provides motivation for analyzing the dual weight process and its distribution function.